 In the milongas of Buenos Aires, I witnessed this love story.
 I found myself experience a wonderful relationship with Argentine women.
 On the outside, Argentine women do not particularly strike me as more beautiful than other women.
 But they surely leave an impression in my heart when I dance with them.
 They are the most feminine and attractive women that I know.
-They wear flowers in their hair, look friendly into your eyes, embrace you warmly with their breasts intimately touches yours, and dance gracefully and femininely, waving their skirts.
+They wear flowers in their hair, look friendly at you and do not avoid your eyes, embrace you warmly with their breasts intimately touch your chest, and dance femininely and gracefully, waving their skirts.
 Sentimental, passionate and seductive, they twist their body in your arms, entangle their leg with your leg, and wrap your body with their body.
 Femininity is not their weakness but strength, and they know how to use it to make you feel special.
 They may be professors, doctors and CEOs in real life, but in the milongas they are just pure, natural, simple and lovely women.
-That tango is invented by them is not an accident - it is in their blood.
+That tango is invented by them is not an accident - it is in their culture.
 Argentine women are the personifications of femininity and affection.
 Dancing with them is truly one of life’s most gratifying experiences.